Engineering Records Vault, 3/31/2001

 - Details of the records, such as document type, office, author, or subject

 - Dates or date range of the records

 How we respond to the request

-We will respond to your request within five business days of receiving the request with any of the following:
+We will respond to your request within five business days with any of the following:

 - Make records available for inspection or copying

 - Acknowledge your request and provide a reasonable estimate of when records will be available

 We disclose records unless the law exempts or prohibits their disclosure.

 What are the costs